JanHranicky/tweet-style-content-generator/README.md

-# Generate Tweet-Style Content Using Apify Actor
+# Generate Tweet-Style Content with an Apify Actor 🚀

-This repository contains an Apify Actor designed to automatically generate tweet-style content based on an input query or URL.
-The actor crawls the specified input, extracts relevant content, and utilizes a Large Language Model (LLM) to generate concise social media-style text.
-The generated content is returned in a structured format and stored in an Apify dataset.
+This Apify Actor automatically generates tweet-style content based on any input query or URL.
+It crawls the web, extracts relevant info, and uses a powerful Large Language Model (LLM) to craft concise, social-media-ready posts.
+Results are returned in a structured format and saved directly to your Apify dataset.

 ---

-## Features
+## 💡 Features

-- Crawl web pages from a given URL or keyword query.
+- Crawl web pages using a URL or keyword search
-- Extract relevant textual data for content generation.
+- Extract key text content automatically
-- Generate tweet-style summaries using an LLM.
+- Generate tweet-style summaries with AI
-- Output structured results in JSON format.
+- Output clean, structured JSON
-- Save results automatically to the Apify dataset.
+- Store everything in an Apify dataset for easy access

 ---

-## Input
+## 📥 Input

 The actor accepts the following JSON input, more detailed description can be found in [file](.actor/input_schema.json):